Understand how the Victorian Homebuyer Fund works, including eligibility requirements and your ongoing obligations.

 The Victorian Homebuyer Fund is a Victorian Government initiative helping aspiring homeowners get the keys to their own homes sooner.

 So, how does it work?
 Let’s say the home you want to buy is $500,000.
-As a Homebuyer Fund participant, you would be required to save at least 5% as a deposit, which is $25,000, and the State would contribute up to 25% of the total property price, which is $125,000.
-Aboriginal or Torres Strait Islander participants would be required to save at least 3.5% as a deposit, which is $17,500, and the State can contribute up to 35% of the property price, which is $175,000.
+As a Homebuyer Fund participant, you would be required to save at least 5% as a deposit, which is $25,000, and the state would contribute up to 25% of the total property price, which is $125,000.
+Aboriginal or Torres Strait Islander participants would be required to save at least 3.5% as a deposit, which is $17,500, and the State can contribute up to 35% of the property price, which is $175,000 in our example.

-Buy a property for $950,000 or less in Greater Melbourne or Greater Geelong, or $600,000 or less in an eligible location in regional Victoria.
+With an approved home loan from a participating lender, you can buy a property for $950,000 or less in Metropolitan Melbourne or Geelong, or $600,000 or less in an eligible regional location in Victoria.
 Please be aware you will lose your eligibility to participate in the Homebuyer Fund if your actual purchase price exceeds these thresholds in any purchasing process.
 This includes at auction when a successful bid is above these threshold amounts.

 Your total gross annual income must not exceed $125,000 for individuals or $200,000 combined for joint owners.
-You must be an Australian citizen or permanent resident, who is aged 18 or over at the time of settlement, and not currently own any land, or shares in a private company that owns any land.
+You must be an Australian citizen or permanent resident, or a New Zealand citizen, who is aged 18 or over at the time of settlement, and not currently own any land, or shares in a private company that owns any land, in Australia or overseas.

 Each year on the anniversary of settlement of your property, you will need to complete an annual review to make sure you have maintained your eligibility for the Homebuyer Fund.
 Details of how to do this and what you need to provide can be found in your Participation Agreement and supporting documents.

-You can start making repayments immediately to repurchase the Homebuyer Fund’s share in your property.
+You can start making repayments immediately to pay back the Homebuyer Fund’s share in your property.
 You can do this through refinancing, using accumulated savings, or when you sell the property.

-The minimum repayment amount must reduce the Homebuyer Fund’s share by at least five percentage points, such as from 25 per cent to 20 per cent, and be at least $10,000.
-You must seek the Homebuyer Fund’s approval if you would like to pay the full amount back to the Homebuyer Fund within two years.
+The minimum repayment amount must be at least $10,000, and reduce the Homebuyer Fund’s share by at least five percentage points, such as from 25% to 20%.
+You must seek the Homebuyer Fund’s approval if you would like to pay the full amount back to the Homebuyer Fund within the first two years.

 So, returning to our example, you sell the property after five years.
 The Valuer-General of Victoria values your property at $600,000.
 Remember, the Homebuyer Fund owns 25% (or 35%) of your property, so you need to pass on that share of the property value after the sale.
 This could be more than the Homebuyer Fund’s initial contribution, as the State shares in any gains on the property.
 The State’s share of the sale will be 25% of the value, so $150,000, rather than the original contribution of $125,000.
 Your share will be 75%, which is $450,000.

-Remember that if you become a participant in the Homebuyer Fund, you will have to pay all costs associated with purchasing your home, often known as acquisition costs.
+If you do become a participant, you will still have to pay all costs associated with purchasing your home, often known as acquisition costs.
 These are things like conveyancing, legal costs, building inspections - and stamp duty if it’s applicable in your case.
 You’ll need to pay these acquisition costs before it’s time to settle on your property.